 Why Lights Dim When High-Load Devices Start: What It Means for Electrical Safety

-If you’ve ever noticed your lights briefly dim when a microwave, air conditioner, space heater, or refrigerator kicks on, you’re not alone.
+If you’ve ever noticed your lights briefly dim when a microwave, air conditioner, space heater, refrigerator, sump pump, or well pump kicks on, you’re not alone.
 This is one of the most common electrical behaviors homeowners observe.

 In many cases, a slight momentary dim is normal.
-But sometimes repeated or severe dimming can signal that your electrical system is under strain.
+But sometimes repeated, severe, or whole-home dimming can signal that your electrical system, generator setup, or appliance load pattern is under strain.

 Quick context: A brief dim lasting less than a second during startup is often caused by temporary high current draw.
-Persistent dimming, flickering, or whole-home light changes deserve closer attention.
+Persistent dimming, flickering, repeated resets, or whole-home light changes deserve closer attention.

 Why High-Load Devices Cause Lights to Dim